About the Amber Rose Foundation

 — Nancy Pelosi

 "The idea that there is some aesthetic that attracts sexual assault or even keeps you safe from sexual assault is inaccurate, ineffective and even dangerous.”

 Facts | Key Statistics

 One in four college women has survived rape or attempted rape in their lifetime.

 Rape can affect anyone – no matter their race, ethnicity, sex, gender, social class, or sexual orientation.
 Rape is NEVER the survivor’s fault.
 The only person to blame for rape is the rapist!

 American women serving in the Middle East are more likely to be raped by a comrade than to be killed by an enemy.
 (Pentagon)

-Women around the world ages 15-44 are more at risk from rape and domestic violence than from cancer, car accidents, war and malaria.
+Women around the world, ages 15-44, are more at risk of rape and domestic violence than from cancer, car accidents, war, and malaria.
 (U.N.)